Martin Roberts (presenter): Early life and career

 Roberts has also made appearances on Ready Steady Cook with Homes Under the Hammer co-presenter, Lucy Alexander.
 He has been a celebrity contestant on BBC gameshows Hole in the Wall and Pointless, raising money for charity.
-In July 2010 Roberts entered the BBC television programme Celebrity MasterChef, and was the first eliminated.
-In November 2016, Roberts was a contestant on I'm a Celebrity...Get Me Out of Here!.
+In July 2010, Roberts entered the BBC television programme Celebrity MasterChef, and was the first eliminated.
+In November 2016, he was a contestant on I'm a Celebrity...Get Me Out of Here!.
 He was eliminated after spending 15 days in camp, coming in sixth place.

-Roberts has presented radio throughout his career as the BBC's UK and Overseas Property expert contributing to many shows on BBC radios 2, 4 and 5 Live.
-He is a regular guest presenter on The Jeremy Vine Show which airs on BBC Radio 2 and Moneybox which airs on BBC Radio 4.
-In March 2016, Roberts began hosting a weekly property radio show for Talk Radio named “Gazumped” (Saturday 11 am – 1 pm and Sunday 5 – 7 pm).
-The show was later renamed “Home Rule” and Sunday editions are no longer live, but recorded, broadcast from 6 am to 8 am.
+Roberts has presented radio throughout his career as the BBC's UK and Overseas Property expert, contributing to many shows on BBC radios 2, 4 and 5 Live.
+He is a regular guest presenter on The Jeremy Vine Show, which airs on BBC Radio 2, and Moneybox, which airs on BBC Radio 4.
+In March 2016, he began hosting a weekly property radio show for Talk Radio named Gazumped (Saturday 11 am – 1 pm and Sunday 5 – 7 pm).
+The show was later renamed Home Rule, and Sunday editions are no longer live, but recorded, broadcast from 6 am to 8 am.

 In September 2012, Roberts publicly criticised proposed government changes to the planning laws of England that would double the size of extensions that do not need approval.